Displaying the typical summer characteristics,

 UV index

-February and December, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.
+February and December, with an average maximum UV index of 12.
+A UV Index reading of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV rays for ordinary individuals.

-Note: A maximum daily UV index of 12 during January morphs into the following directions:
+Note: In January, the maximum UV index of 12 transforms into these recommendations: